Dr-Silver23/PLANEGAME/README.md

 Down key to move backward.

-Left key to roll left.
+Left key to roll Right.

-Right key to roll right.
+Right key to roll Left.